tylermorganwall/shadr/README.md

 For macOS and Ubuntu, first download GLFW from either the [GLFW website](https://www.glfw.org) or via [this link](https://github.com/glfw/glfw/releases/download/3.3.2/glfw-3.3.2.zip).
+If you’re installing via Brew on macOS, skip down to those instructions (no need to download).

 Now, unzip the folder and open it up in the terminal.
 Run the following: